The Conciliation Bill: 1910-1912

 1910 Conciliation Bill

 The Conciliation Bill was designed to conciliate the suffragist movement by giving a limited number of women the vote, according to their property holdings and marital status.
 After a two-day debate in July 1910, the Conciliation Bill was carried by 109 votes and it was agreed to send it away to be amended by a House of Commons committee.
-Asquith made a speech where he made it clear that he intended to shelve the Conciliation Bill.
+However, when Keir Hardie, the leader of the Labour Party, requested two hours to discuss the Conciliation Bill, H. H. Asquith made it clear that he intended to shelve it.
+(4)

-Henry Brailsford was commissioned to write a report on the way that the police dealt with the demonstration.
+Henry Brailsford was commissioned to write a report Treatment of the Women's Deputations of November 18th, 22nd and 23rd, 1910, by the Police (1910) on Black Friday.
 He took testimony from a large number of women, including Mary Frances Earl: "In the struggle the police were most brutal and indecent.
 They deliberately tore my undergarments, using the most foul language - such language as I could not repeat.
 They seized me by the hair and forced me up the steps on my knees, refusing to allow me to regain my footing...
 The police, I understand, were brought specially from Whitechapel."
-(5)
+(15)

 1911 Conciliation Bill